 On the other side, you have the hybrid.
-The hybrid is the one who is both an agent and an investor like I said.
+The hybrid is the one who is both an agent and an investor as I said.
 The cool thing is you’re offering your seller more options.
 You’re offering them a better experience.
 You’re solving their problem rather than throwing them back on the streets to solve their problem.

 You’re going to be increasing your revenue as a hybrid 30 to 50%, sometimes more, just by taking those same leads you already have and dealing with them in a different way.

 We’re not talking about getting more leads.
-We’re talking about using the leads you’ve already gotten, better, or adding on a lead source like Carrot to make it great.
-Higher ROI and competitive advantage.
+We’re talking about using the leads you’ve already gotten, better, or adding on a lead source like Carrot to make it great: higher ROI and competitive advantage.

 Well, there are three different ways to do hybrid and it really depends on what your strategy is, whether you’re an agent first or an investor first.